Victims of forced displacement face significant obstacles in accessing the protection guaranteed to them under international law.

 Recent examples

-Another recent example of our Mobile Teams active engagement with homeless refugees was the informative session on homelessness on May 2nd, 2024 at our refugee Community Centre, were more than 100 refugees attended to listen to the advices of the Umbrella Refugee Committee, and share their doubts and concerns.
+Another recent example of our Mobile Teams active engagement with homeless refugees was an informative session on homelessness hosted on May 2nd, 2024, were more than 100 refugees and asylum seekers came to our refugee Community Centre to listen to the advices of the Umbrella Refugee Committee, and to share their doubts and concerns.

-Lately, our Mobile Teams have been collecting data ont he situations of homeless refugees to produce evidence-based solutions and help the government create a proper plan to address this injustice.
+Lately, our Mobile Teams have been collecting data on the situations of refugees experiencing homelessness to produce evidence-based solutions and support the government’s response.

 Our Mobile Teams’ dedication to